Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 The output matrices generated using the code above are [here](./FK_output.txt).

-I also ran *forward_kinematics* in demo mode and verified *my forward kinematics implementation*.
+I also ran *forward_kinematics* in demo mode (discussed in previous topic) and verified *my forward kinematics implementation*.

 *Note: For better visualization, use **Notepad++** for FK_output.txt .*